-- Keep battery clean and free of grease and dirt, as a dirty battery can discharge across the grime on the battery case.
+- Keep the battery clean and free of grease and dirt, as a dirty battery can discharge across the grime on the battery case.

-- Check the batteries state of charge using a voltmeter or if the battery is accessible ie vent caps use a hydrometer to check the specific gravity of the electrolyte.
+- Check the battery’s state of charge using a voltmeter or if the battery is accessible ie vent caps use a hydrometer to check the specific gravity of the electrolyte.
 A charged battery should have a stable voltage above 12.5 volts.

 - Make sure the battery case is not damaged or warped.
 This can be a sign of overcharging or excessive heat.

 - If the battery is non-maintenance free, check electrolyte level every 12 weeks, if necessary top up using distilled water, never use sulphuric acid.

 - Make sure the vehicle charging system is working correctly.
 The vehicle output should be between 13.5 to 14.8 volts.
 Overcharging or undercharging will significantly shorten the life of the battery.